gamache/gamache.github.io/apigateway/index.md

 ![screenshot of Lambda role creation](lambda-create-role.jpg)

-#### Advanced settings

-These need no tweaking, but for more intensive tasks, the RAM and execution time limit can be increased here.
+The advanced settings need no tweaking, but for more intensive tasks, the RAM and execution time limit can be increased there.

 Click on "Create Function" to save the Lambda to AWS.

-### Testing the Lambda
+### Test the Lambda

 Once we've saved the Lambda, a Test button appears, allowing us to send a dummy payload to the function and observe its output.
 With the